-The information contained on this web page pertains to the 2021 McCall MacBain Scholarships and includes the steps required for applicants seeking institutional endorsement through the University of Waterloo.
+The information contained on this web page pertains to the 2021-2022 McCall MacBain Scholarships competition.
+Successful applicants will hold their award in Fall 2022.

 - Scholarship overview

 - Application process

 The McCall MacBain Scholarships at McGill University are Canada’s first comprehensive, leadership-driven scholarships for master’s and professional degree students.

 - Tuition and fees for an eligible master’s or professional program

 - A living stipend of $2,000 per month during academic terms